srImathE satakOpAya nama:

-Considering “Instead of seeing ones own mistakes, why is she asking me to take a stroll in her street” is emperumAn‘s view, parAnkusa nAyaki requests her parrot “you tell him ‘should you be seeing our mistakes only? should you instead not be seeing your aparAdha sahathvam?'”.
+Considering “Instead of seeing one’s own mistakes, why is she asking me to take a stroll in her street” is emperumAn‘s view, parAngusa nAyagi requests her parrot “you tell him ‘should you be seeing our mistakes only?
+Should you instead not be seeing your aparAdha sahathvam?'”

 en pizhaiththAL thiruvadiyin thagavinukku enRu oru vAych chol

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 enbu izhaikkum iLam kiLiyE – Oh parrot who is piercing my bones with your brimming youth and beauty! enbu = elumbu – bone.